 Mock server status

-To know what stubs have been loaded into the mock server, or check stub request log, open http://localhost:8081/ui/mockserver.
-There is also a convenient link under the HTTP Stubs tab on the test case edit view to open the mock server status page.
+To know what stubs have been loaded into the mock server, or check stub request log, open the mock server page by clicking the Mock Server

 Use HTTP stubs in automated API testing